ClimFlows/MutatingOrNot.jl/README.md

 ## Installation

-`MutatingOrNot` is registered in the ClimFlows repository.
+`MutatingOrNot` is registered in the ClimFlows registry.
 [Follow instructions there](https://github.com/ClimFlows/JuliaRegistry), then:
 ```julia
 ] add MutatingOrNot
 ```